Tree Name Example

 The installer package information file, package.xml, in the

 meta directory specifies the components that are available for installation:

-<DisplayName>element specifies the human-readable name of the component.
+<DisplayName>element sets the human-readable name of the component.

-<Description>element specifies the human-readable description of the component.
+<Description>element sets the human-readable description of the component.

-<Version>element specifies the version number of the component.
+<Version>element sets the version number of the component.

-<ReleaseDate>element specifies the date when this component version was released.
+<ReleaseDate>element sets the date of release for this component version.

 <TreeName>element specifies the location of the component in the component tree.
 The element accepts an optional